maheenunzeelah/Literature_Review_Generator/README.md

 OpenAIEmbeddings	Converts document chunks and user queries into vector representations.
 GPT-4o mini	The LLM (via OpenAI API) that generates human-like responses based on retrieved content.
 Gradio UI	Provides an interactive web interface for users to input queries and view generated outputs.
+To better understand the relationship between the document embeddings, we visualized their distribution using t-SNE

 Environment Setup
 API keys and configuration secrets are stored in a .env file.
 Create this file in the root of your project and add: